KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \paragraph{Dataset quality and statistics.} Since all samples are evaluated by three annotators, final human judgment is determined through majority voting.
-For the first question, 71.9\% of samples are considered unable to answer the target solely based on the input document.
-While 28.1\% of samples can be found using only an input document, only 51.6\% of all targets could be inferred.
-This indicates that there are still limitations to finding all targets based on input documents alone.
-For the second question, asking about the naturalness of the query, 84.4\% of samples are considered natural queries, while 9.4\% of the samples are subjective queries.
-About 6.3\% of the samples contain unnatural queries for other reasons, such as entities being directly mentioned in the query.
-For the third question, we find a kappa coefficient~\citep{Cohen1960ACO} of $\kappa=0.6232$ between humans and the dataset.
-Following the interpretation by \citet{Landis1977TheMO}, this indicates substantial agreement between human judgment and the criteria used by the data construction pipeline to determine targets.
-In total, the \task dataset has 512 queries for 98 input documents with an average of 4.2 mentions per query as shown in Table~\ref{tab:evaluation_set_statistics}.
+The inter-annotator reliability is detailed in Appendix \ref{appendix:inter-rater_reliability}.
+For the first question, 74.3\% of samples are considered unable to answer the target solely based on the input document.
+Of the remaining 25.7\% of samples, only 43.6\% of targets can be solved solely based on the input document.
+This indicates that our auto-generated dataset is suitable for evaluating \task requiring additional knowledge beyond the semantic information present in the input document.
+About the naturalness of query (Q2), 95\% of samples are considered natural, while 3\% are subjective.
+About 2\% of the samples contain unnatural queries for other reasons, such as entities being directly mentioned in the query.
+For the third question, we find a kappa coefficient~\citep{Cohen1960ACO} of $\kappa=0.627$ between humans and the dataset.
+Following \citet{Landis1977TheMO}, this indicates \textit{substantial agreement} between human judgment and the data construction pipeline.
+In total, the \task dataset comprises 512 queries for 98 input documents with an average of 4.2 mentions per query (Table~\ref{tab:evaluation_set_statistics}).
 More examples of the \task dataset are available in Table~\ref{table:appendix_data_example}.

-The challenge of \task lies in effectively balancing real-time applicability and high performance while utilizing efficient use of external knowledge.
-To comprehensively address this challenge and fulfill three requirements of \task~(\reqo, \reqtw, \reqth), we introduce \OURS, which consists of multiple modules, as illustrated in Figure~\ref{fig: method}.
-Notably, our model doesn't need an additional training step; it represents a straightforward approach that combines and utilizes the modules as they are.
+The challenge of \task is to effectively balance real-time applicability and high performance while utilizing efficient use of external knowledge.
+To meet the three requirements of \task, we propose \OURS extending the phrase retrieval architecture of DensePhrases~\citep{lee2021learning} within the setting of in-document search and enriching external knowledge about potential targets with external knowledge linking and knowledge aggregation modules as illustrated in Figure~\ref{fig: method}.
+Notably, our model doesn't require an additional training step.